-3. The History of APAs in Japan and across the World
+3. The History of APAs in Japan and around the World

-In the 1980s, with the globalization of business activities, the need to cope with income shifting through foreign-related transactions increased.
-Some foreign countries had already prepared to cope with such income shifting.
+In the 1980s, the globalization of business activities saw an increasing need to cope with income shifting through foreign-related transactions.
+Some foreign countries had already prepared to handle such income shifting.
 Therefore, Japan introduced transfer pricing taxation in March 1986 to realize appropriate international taxation in a common framework with foreign countries.

-The APA was introduced in Japan in 1987 to ensure the proper and smooth enforcement of transfer pricing regulation and the predictability of taxation by giving administrative confirmation on the most rational method of calculating the arm's length price.
+The APA was introduced in Japan in 1987 to ensure the proper and smooth enforcement of transfer pricing regulations and the predictability of taxation by giving administrative confirmation on the most rational method of calculating the arm's length price.

 The United States Internal Revenue Service (IRS) also introduced APAs (known as "Advance Pricing Agreements" in the U.S.) in 1991 through Procedure 91-22.
-Subsequently, Canada (1994), New Zealand (1994), Australia (1995) and Mexico (1995) introduced APAs.
+Subsequently, Canada (1994), New Zealand (1994), Australia (1995) and Mexico (1995) also introduced APAs.
 After the 1995 OECD Guidelines on transfer pricing further promoted APAs, South Korea (1996), China (1998), the U.K. (1999), France (1999), the Netherlands (1999) and Germany (2000) introduced APAs.
-Thus, many countries have introduced APAs.
+As such, many countries have now introduced APAs1.

 Along with this increase in the global recognition of APAs, the number of BAPA requests made in Japan has also increased since 1994.
 Due to this increase, the Commissioner's Directive on Methods of Calculation of Arm's Length Prices (Administrative Guidelines), encouraging BAPAs, was released in 1999.
-The contents of these Guidelines have been retained in the succeeding Commissioner's Directive on the Operation of Transfer Pricing (Administrative Guidelines) (hereinafter referred to as the "Transfer Pricing Administrative Guidelines") issued on 1 June 2001.
+The contents of these Guidelines have been retained in the succeeding Commissioner's Directive on the Operation of Transfer Pricing (Administrative Guidelines)2 (hereinafter referred to as the "Transfer Pricing Administrative Guidelines") issued on June 1, 2001.

-Comprehensive guidelines for MAP, on which BAPA cases are based, were released as the Commissioner's Directive on Mutual Agreement Procedures (Administrative Guidelines) (hereinafter referred to as the "MAP Administrative Guidelines") on 25 June 2001.
+Comprehensive guidelines for MAP, on which BAPA cases are based, were released as the Commissioner's Directive on Mutual Agreement Procedures (Administrative Guidelines) (hereinafter referred to as the "MAP Administrative Guidelines") on June 25, 20013.
 The MAP Administrative Guidelines (provisional English translation) are available on the NTA website (www.nta.go.jp).